 Elementary Secondary Require parents to come into school and sign in student upon arrival.
-Excessive tardiness will result in parent/ student interventions agreed Excessive tardiness will result in parent interventions agreed upon by upon by principal and school social worker; disciplinary actions may principal and school social worker; disciplinary actions may be assigned by administration. be assigned by administration.
+Excessive tardiness or early dismissals will result in parent/ Excessive tardiness or early dismissals will result in parent student interventions agreed upon by principal and School interventions agreed upon by principal and School Social Worker; Social Worker; disciplinary actions may be assigned by disciplinary actions may be assigned by administration. administration.